Aldrin-ai/form-builder-documentation/definition/properties/fieldModelDataOptions/fieldModelCheckboxList/min-items.md

 ### Min Items
-The minimum amount of checkboxes that can be selected in the field.
+The minimum amount of items that can be selected in the field.